Filemon “Phil” Carrillo

 - President, Pre-law chapter of Phi Alpha Delta Law Fraternity International

-- U.S. District Court (Central District of California)
+- U.S. District Court (Central District of California, Southern District of California)

 - Supreme Court of California